The Benefits of Long Term Care Insurance Are Invaluable

-Before you submit an application for coverage under the FLTCIP, you need to provide documentation (the Declaration of Domestic Partnership form) that you and your partner meet the definition of domestic partnership.
+If you are an eligible domestic partner interested in applying for yourself or have an adult child who is applying, before you or your adult child submit an application for coverage under the FLTCIP, you must first provide documentation (the Declaration of Domestic Partnership form) that you and your partner meet the definition of domestic partnership.

-If you are eligible because your partner is a Federal or U.S. Postal Service employee, you or your partner (the employee) must file the Declaration of Domestic Partnership form with the employee's agency.
+If you are eligible because your partner is a Federal employee, U.S. Postal Service employee, or active member of the uniformed services, you or your partner (the employee) must file the Declaration of Domestic Partnership Form with the employee's agency.

-If you are eligible because your partner is a Federal or U.S. Postal Service annuitant, you or your partner (the annuitant) must file the Declaration of Domestic Partnership form with the annuitant's retirement system (OPM for most annuitants).
+If you are eligible because your partner is a Federal annuitant, U.S. Postal Service annuitant, or retired member of the uniformed services, you or your partner (the annuitant) must file the Declaration of Domestic Partnership Form with the annuitant's retirement system (OPM for most annuitants).

 The FLTCIP is medically underwritten and all applicants must answer questions about their health on their application.
 Certain medical conditions, or combinations of conditions, will prevent some people from being approved for coverage.

-Eligible same-sex domestic partners can submit an application now.
+Eligible domestic partners and adult children of domestic partners can submit an application now.
 If approved, the effective date of coverage will be the first day of the month following the application approval date.